permaweb/ao/servers/cu/README.md

 So in summary, this `ao` Compute Unit system requirments are:

 - a Containerization Environment or `node` to run the application
-- a CouchDB Database
-- a Filesystem
+- a Filesystem to store files and an embedded database
 - an ability to accept Ingress from the Internet
 - an ability to Egress to other `ao` Units and to the Internet